 I am a moral philosopher with expertise in bioethics.
-I work on both applied and theoretical issues in ethics.
+I work on both applied and theoretical issues in ethics and law.
 Below is a more detailed account of my background and current research.

 Current Academic Position